-The decrease in goodwill was primarily due to the impairment discussed above, partially offset by currency movements and the measurement period adjustment to the Swedish Match preliminary purchase price allocation.
-For further details on the Swedish Match acquisition, see Note 2, Acquisitions.
+The decrease in goodwill was primarily due to the measurement period adjustments to the Swedish Match preliminary purchase price allocation (see Note 2, Acquisitions), coupled with the impairment discussed above and currency movements.

-At June 30, 2023, goodwill primarily reflects PMI's business combinations in Greece, Indonesia, Mexico, the Philippines and Serbia, as well as the goodwill from the 2021 acquisitions of Fertin Pharma A/S and Vectura Group plc. and the preliminary purchase price allocation of Swedish Match AB, which was acquired in the fourth quarter of 2022.
+At September 30, 2023, goodwill primarily reflects PMI's business combinations in Greece, Indonesia, Mexico, the Philippines and Serbia, as well as the goodwill from the 2021 acquisitions of Fertin Pharma A/S and Vectura Group plc. and the preliminary purchase price allocation of Swedish Match AB, which was acquired in the fourth quarter of 2022.